redbrick-ai/altadb-sdk/docs/index.rst

 Command Line Interface
 =======================================
-The RedBrick CLI offers a simple interface to quickly import and export your images & annotations, and perform other high-level actions.
+The AltaDB CLI offers a simple interface tointeract with your datasets, and perform other high-level actions.

 .. card::
    :link: cli